-Graphic Design: What makes a good logo?
+Graphic Design: What makes a good logo design?

 What makes a good logo?
 A good logo is distinctive, appropriate, practical, graphic, simple in form and conveys an intended message.